hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

 ---
-title: "Lightweight VM + GUI on MacOS"
+title: "Lightweight Linux VM + GUI on MacOS"
 date: 2025-01-20
-description: "Set up a fast + light VM using OrbStack with GUI on MacOS"
+description: "Set up a fast + light Linux VM using OrbStack with GUI on MacOS"
 ---

 Fed up with clunky **Multipass**, **UTM**, or **VirtualBox** setups for school/work?